 A planning horizon for teams that need to redesign trust, integrity, and key management before adversary capability catches up with today’s assumptions.

-FikreSekhel operates primarily as a vulnerability research lab.
+FikreSekhel operates as a vulnerability research lab focused on discovering security-critical weaknesses in modern software ecosystems.
 We investigate security-critical code paths, cryptographic implementations, parser trust boundaries, sandbox containment, and dependency risk.
-Threat intelligence supports this mission where adversary context improves prioritization, monitoring, and operational response.
+Research findings are combined with threat intelligence to understand exploitability, adversary adoption, and operational risk.

 We study the classes of failures that produce high-leverage security impact: cryptographic misuse, parser confusion, unsafe trust boundaries, runtime isolation flaws, and supply-chain weaknesses that propagate into production environments.